Itamar000Git/Library/readme.txt

     This function make sure that the data being inserted from the entries is valid.
   # Another decorator usage is in the notification implement,
     The Librarian class inheritance the observer and have implement the update method.

+ ## Iterator
+  # In the view_books file we used iterator that indicates each time on another book and display it to the screen.